jofas/blog/content/003-mongodump-archive-to-json/index.md

 retain access to the data offline.
 Instead of creating an extra final Json dump, I thought that I must be able to get the data from the backups instead.
-I deemed retrieving the data from the backups preferable, resulting in this tutorial.
+I deemed retrieving the data from the backups preferable, resulting in the setup described in this tutorial.

 {% end %}